A closer look: Zinc Poisoning in Dogs

-Timing of treatment: with early treatment, most dogs do not develop long-term issues.
+Timing of treatment: With early treatment, most dogs do not develop long-term issues.
 If the object is removed prior to the onset of organ damage, the majority of animals recover within three days.
 If treatment is delayed, organ damage may become permanent or even lead to death.

-Type of object ingested: some sources of zinc are more likely to cause severe damage as they are more rapidly absorbed than others.
+Type of object ingested: Some sources of zinc are more likely to cause severe damage as they are more rapidly absorbed than others.
 Zinc-containing ointments generally only cause mild symptoms, while pennies can cause irreversible organ damage.

-Quantity ingested: the minimum amount of zinc required to cause poisoning depends on the dog’s size
+Quantity ingested: the minimum amount of zinc required to cause poisoning depends on the dog’s size.

 Zinc toxicosis is caused by the ingestion of zinc-containing objects.
 A number of common household objects contain zinc: